Azure/AzureML-Modules/specs/topics/additional-includes.md

 # Additional includes

 By default, The folder containing the module spec file will be treated as the base folder of the module running environment (a.k.a the *snapshot*).
 However, sometimes some common libraries lays on other top level folders.
 In this case, use *additional includes* to set the additional file or folders used by the module.
-The file or folders in additional includes will be copied to the snapshot folder by the module-cli when registering the module.
+The file or folders in additional includes will be copied (optionally as a zip package) to the snapshot folder by the module-cli when registering the module.

 To specify additional includes, add a `{spec_file_name}.additional_includes`  file next to the module spec file.
 For example, if the module spec file is named `module_spec.yaml`, the additional includes file should be named `module_spec.additional_includes`.